-Intangible assets acquired in the Merger were recorded at preliminary estimates of their fair values of \$20.6 million (subsequently adjusted to \$20.3 million when estimates were refined) and \$1.8 million for developed technologies Inavir and Relenza, respectively, which are being amortized on a straight-line basis over the estimated periods of future royalties of 11.75 and 1.3 years, respectively, and \$1.6 million for in-process research and development related to teslexivir which was indefinite-lived until it was assessed as impaired in the three months ended June 30, 2018.
+Intangible assets acquired in the Merger were recorded at preliminary estimates of their fair values of \$20.6 million (subsequently adjusted to \$20.3 million when estimates were refined) for the developed technology Inavir which is being amortized on a straight-line basis over the estimated period of future royalties of 11.75 years, \$1.8 million for the developed technology Relenza which was fully amortized over the remaining royalty period of 1.3 years, and \$1.6 million for in-process research and development related to teslexivir which was indefinite-lived until it was assessed as impaired in the three months ended June 30, 2018.
 These valuations were prepared by an independent third party based on estimated discounted cash flows based on probability-weighted future development expenditures and revenue streams, which are highly subjective.